Sana-web-world/Result/README.md

 # Result
-This is website to calculate the marks.
+This website is use to calculate the marks.
 This is just front end.